How to get an iPhone 11, iPhone 11 Pro on launch day

 Order direct from Apple

 You can order your new iPhone through Apple's website and the Apple Store iOS app.
 I recommend going in before the preorder starts and "favorite" the exact model you plan on ordering; it will speed up the process.
-Here's a direct link to the Apple UK store.
+Here's are direct links to the Apple UK store as well as Apple's Australian store.

 US Carriers